 Don’t take my word for it though…. read the studies:

-Is one Treatment System Better?
+Is one Bait Treatment System Better than the other?

 Not really.
 The chemicals, also called termiticides, vary from one product to the next, but they are all in the same class of chemicals.
 This means they all have the same mechanism of action.
 Another way to look at this is that while each toothpaste brand would have you believe it is somehow better than the next, they all do approximately the same thing, using the same method.
 You put it on your toothbrush, add a little water, and scrub the nasties off your teeth.